No matter what your fitness goals are, protein is one of the most important parts of your diet.

 Plain Greek yoghurt is a surprisingly good source of protein, with over 20 grams per serving.
 It can be a great treat too, when mixed with fresh berries and honey.
 As a bonus, it is also full of probiotics, which help promote a healthy gut.
 Make sure you check the label though, as some brands have a surprising amount of hidden sugar.

 Nuts are a quick and easy snack, full of protein and good fats.
 Almonds in particular are incredibly healthy.
-You can eat them by the handful or chop them up and add them to salads or your morning porridge for a bit of added crunch.
+You can eat them by themselves, chop them up and add them to salads or add to your morning porridge for a bit of added crunch.

 Tinned tuna is a quick and healthy snack, brimming with protein.
 A 100g tin has up to 26 grams of protein in it.
 Chucking it in with some spinach leaves and tomatoes is a surprisingly delicious and easy lunch.
 It also be an excellent afternoon filler to get you through the 3pm slump.